GEMINI-Medicine/Rgemini/reference/mlaps.md

 principle available for their site and time period.
 If lab data was unavailable, it might be more accurate to assign the LAPS score for these encounters as `NA`.
 In general it is recommended to take care and be intentional when imputing LAPS scores.
+Arterial blood gas point-of-care tests are not used in mlaps calculation.

 ## References